core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 ### Support of CoAP Caching {#sec:resp-caching}

 For reliability and energy saving measures, content decoupling, i.e., en-route caching on proxies, takes a far greater role than it does, e.g., in HTTP.
-Likewise, CoAP utilizes cache validation to refresh stale cache entries to reduce the amount of large response messages.
+Likewise, CoAP makes it possible to use cache validation to refresh stale cache entries to reduce the amount of large response messages.
 For cache validation, CoAP implementations regularly use hashing over the message content for ETag generation.
 As such, the approach to guarantee the same cache key for DNS responses as proposed in DoH ({{-doh, Section 5.1}}) is not sufficient and needs to be updated so that the TTLs in the response are more often the same regardless of query time.